-I much prefer the style of the first illustration especially since this second drawing took three or four times as long to create.
+I much prefer the style of the first illustration especially since this second drawing took two or three times as long to create.
 In addition to the extra time spent on this second drawing, I also used a fine point drawing pen and lost the simplistic effect that the bold lines of a medium point marker lent to the first drawing.

 I'm still convinced I need greater practice rendering accurate proportions before I can exaggerate them successfully.
 It's a lot like having a firm grounding in the fundamentals of a musical instrument before being able to improvise successfully.
 When I look at the work of Charles Schulz and Bill Watterson I see that proficiency behind the deceptively simple lines in their art.